NiuTrans/Vision-LLM-Alignment/training/sft_training/README.md

 * `gradient_checkpointing` - Enable HF gradient checkpointing for the model.
 * `lm_model_name_or_path` - Path to the LLM base of the vision LLM.
 Make sure config files exist.
 * `vision_model_name_or_path` - Path to the vision model base of the vision LLM.
+* `model_architecture` - Architecture of the vision model.
+Default: default
 * `enable_mmca_attention` - Add this parameter when any image is involved in the input.
 * `vis_proj` - [baseline, vit, or perceiver], used to project vision feature to LLM embedding.
 Default: baseline
 * `zero_stage` - ZeRO optimization stage for Actor model (and clones).
 Default: 0